keboola/connection-docs/transformations/python-plain/index.md

 {% endhighlight %}

 ### Development Using Workspace
-To develop a transformation using [workspace](/transformations/workspace/), configure the input (and optionally output) mapping.
+To develop a transformation using a [workspace](/transformations/workspace/), configure the input (and optionally output) mapping.
-**Load Data** and **Connect** to the Workspace:
+**Load Data** and **Connect** to the workspace:

 {: .image-popup}
 ![Screenshot - Input & Output](/transformations/python-plain/input-output.png)

-When you connect to the workspace, you can paste the above sample script in the prepared notebook, the directory structure and input files will be already prepared in the JupyterLab environment:
+When you connect to the workspace, you can paste the above sample script in the prepared notebook.
+The directory structure and input files will be already prepared in the JupyterLab environment:

 {: .image-popup}
 ![Screenshot - Workspace](/transformations/python-plain/workspace.png)

-You can run the script and optionally, you can also **Unload Data** from the Workspace to get the results immediately into project Storage.
+You can run the script and, optionally, also **Unload Data** from the workspace to get the results immediately into project Storage.
 You can also **Create Transformation** to prepare a transformation skeleton with the configured input and output mapping into which you can paste the transformation script.